NymishaMVN/Early-Detection-of-Diabetic-Retinopathy-from-Eye-Images/README.md

 ---

-## ❓ Common Questions
+##  Common Questions asked were answered here

 ### Q: Why 4 models instead of just 1?
 **A:** Different models work better for different problems.
-By testing all 4, we find the best one for YOUR data.
+By testing all 4, we find the best one for OUR data.

 ### Q: Is SMOTE "cheating"?
 **A:** No!
 It's a standard technique in machine learning for imbalanced datasets.
 Used in healthcare, finance, etc.